 Before you can use managed identities for Azure Resources to authorize Service Bus resources from your VM, you must first enable managed identities for Azure Resources on the VM.
 To learn how to enable managed identities for Azure Resources, see one of these articles:

 Grant permissions to a managed identity in Azure AD

 To authorize a request to the Service Bus service from a managed identity in your application, first configure Azure role-based access control (Azure RBAC) settings for that managed identity.
 Azure Service Bus defines Azure roles that encompass permissions for sending and reading from Service Bus.
 When the Azure role is assigned to a managed identity, the managed identity is granted access to Service Bus entities at the appropriate scope.

 For more information about assigning Azure roles, see Authenticate and authorize with Azure Active Directory for access to Service Bus resources.

 Use Service Bus with managed identities for Azure resources

-Once you've enabled the feature, a new service identity is created in your Azure Active Directory, and configured into the App Service host.
+Once you've enabled this setting, a new service identity is created in your Azure Active Directory (Azure AD) and configured into the App Service host.

 Run the app